-This experience should take place in hospital eye clinics and must include attendance at ophthalmology clinics.
+Providers should ensure that students are exposed to a range of common and uncommon ocular pathologies.
+This experience can take place in ophthalmology (including virtual) clinics at NHS or private hospital eye departments or clinics hosted by the provider, or real case discussions led by an ophthalmologist.
 An effective feedback mechanism must be in place to record the student's patient experience gained during hospital attendance, for example, through a portfolio/record of all patients and conditions seen by the student supported by a reflective commentary.